 Hi!
-I'm a researcher in cognitive neuroscience at George Washington University.
+I'm a postdoctoral fellow at Georgetown University.

 2024